jeffpar/pcjs.v1/disks/pcx86/apps/other/dbase3/1.0/README.md

 - [dBASE III 1.0 (Disk 2)](#directory-of-dbase-iii-10-disk-2)

 come from [WinWorld](https://winworldpc.com/product/dbase/iii-v10).
-With the exception of `DBASE.EXE`, the files on the "Disk 1" image match the files on our "Unlocked" disk; the newer dates probably reflect a subsequent change in the copy-protection code.
+With the exception of `DBASE.EXE`, the files on the "Disk 1" image match the files on our "Unlocked" disk; the newer dates probably only reflect when Ashton-Tate and/or Vault Corporation updated the copy-protection code in `DBASE.EXE`.
 However, the "Disk 2" image contains more files than our "Samples" disk, and WinWorld's README admits that:

 	Some of the sample programs have been run/changed.